-The Psychobiotic Revolution
+The Psychobiotic Revolution by Scott C. Anderson

 Having suffered with digestive issues for over 10 years, I have read a lot of books on the topic.
 I followed a lot of advice in a wide variety of said books claiming to fix what ails me but most of it made me worse until I started following Digestive Health with REAL Food: A Practical Guide to an Anti-Inflammatory, Nutrient Dense Diet for IBS & Other Digestive Issues.
 After a few years of strictly following this diet, I discovered FODMAPs.
 FYI, you don't need a bunch of books on FODMAPs.
 I highly recommend: The Complete Low-FODMAP Diet: A Revolutionary Plan for Managing IBS and Other Digestive Disorders & the cookbook (the recipes are sooo good): The Low-FODMAP Cookbook: 100 Delicious, Gut-Friendly Recipes for IBS and other Digestive Disorders